-- 6.17.
-Policy 4.5.6: Designing for public access, states the requirement to "design and maintain public spaces, including streets and open spaces, to meet the reasonable access and mobility needs of all sectors." - (a) Method 4.1.7: (City and District Plans) include subdivision and infrastructure design standards to recognise the access needs of different sections of the community, including the mobility impaired, the elderly and children. - 6.18.
+- 6.16.
+Section 74 of the Act requires that a district plan prepared by a territorial authority must "give effect to" any operative Regional Policy Statement and "have regard to" any proposed Regional Policy Statement. - 6.17.
+The Partially Operative Regional Policy Statement 2019 (PORPS 2019) has by and large been made operative.
+Certain provisions5 relating to port operations are still under appeal and remain operative, whilst the remainder of the RPS 1998 has been revoked.
+With no port operations in the District, the PORPS is the relevant document to consider at the time of this evaluation. - 6.18.
+Policy 4.5.6: Designing for public access, states the requirement to "design and maintain public spaces, including streets and open spaces, to meet the reasonable access and mobility needs of all sectors." - (a) Method 4.1.7: (City and District Plans) include subdivision and infrastructure design standards to recognise the access needs of different sections of the community, including the mobility impaired, the elderly and children. - 6.19.
 Policy 4.5.6 and Method 4.1.7 are clear that district plans should recognise and design for the reasonable access and mobility needs of all, which includes ensuring appropriate provision of accessible car parks.
 This proposal is to amend the way that accessible parking standards are expressed in the ODP and PDP, in such a way to ensure the ongoing provision of accessible car parks at current rates, thus giving effect to the PORPS 2019.